Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 In Summertime you can find food trucks there on Fridays.
 Reservations recommended for Foodie Fridays or tastings.

-11. The Vibrant Vine
+10. The Vibrant Vine

 Popular for their tied-dyed sleeve labels, the Vibrant Vine is another winery that offers crowd pleasing wines.
 Located in a 1937 converted heritage home, their most awarded and famed wine is the “Whoops” named for a labeling mistake – the label put on upside down.
 In 2013, Whoops was awarded best white wine the world at the World Wine Competition in Geneva, Switzerland.
-VIP tastings are offered in their cellar but I recommend you contact prior to inquire.

 If you can’t swing the VIP it’s a great spot to grab a glass and hang out on their tasting room lawn and take in one of their seasonal events.